 According to the Mayo Clinic, there are a lot of creams that claim to be made specifically for cellulite reduction.
 But there are no clinical studies determining if these creams are actually effective.
 They do state, however, that application of a 0.3% retinol cream twice daily may reduce the visibility of cellulite after six months.
 If you are patient, a consistent routine of using a cellulite cream may pay off down the road to maintain.
 Similarly, aloe vera cream is also thought to help reduce cellulite.

 One popular anti-cellulite cream is .
 It helps to improve circulation and to remove built up toxins that may increase the visibility of cellulite.
 Many who have used this scrub consistently for a few months notice firmer skin.
 L'or de la Mer Organic Anti-Cellulite Body Blaster Scrub with Seaweed

 If there's one thing I like to reiterate, it's the importance of exfoliation and moisturization to help maintain beautiful skin.
 This goes for the reduction of cellulite as well.

 Cellulite tends to increase with age, as skin beings to lose elasticity.
-This is why I emphasize exfoliation and moisturization to help keep you skin strong, tight and springy.
+This is why I emphasize exfoliation and moisturization to help keep your skin strong, tight, and springy.

 I love body brushing my skin every day before I get in the shower.
 Brushing and almond oil helped me to avoid getting stretch marks when I was pregnant.